7. Structure and Metamorphism

 7.1 General

-As mentioned at the introduction, faulting, folding and metamorphism are a consequence of the movement of the plates forming the earth’s crust.
-In areas of plate divergence, tension causes the ripping of the plates leading to the development of predominantly simple faults, termed normal or extensional, with the broken fragments simply falling due to gravity, and arranging themselves in an array of rifts, with the lower blocks forming “grabens”, and the upper ones “horsts”.
+In areas of plate divergence, tension causes the ripping of the plates leading to the development of predominantly simple faults, termed normal or extensional, with the broken fragments simply falling due to gravity, and arranging themselves in an array of rifts, with the lower blocks forming “grabens” of which I show a miniature one, just to give the general idea (fig. 125), and the upper blocks form the “horsts”.
+Of these rifts, perhaps the best known one is the African Rift Valley.

-• In rifting areas, the horsts tend to have an overall flat surface because of the long erosional periods those areas were subjected to prior to the plate rupture.
-A good example is the highest point of Portugal, Torre, at Serra da Estrela, with an elevation of approximately 2000m and, as figure 125 shows, it has a rather dull flat top.
+Also, these horsts tend to have an overall flat surface because of the long erosional periods such areas were subjected to prior to the plate rupture.
+A good example is the highest point of Portugal, Torre, at Serra da Estrela, with an elevation of approximately 2000m and, as figure 126 shows, it has a rather dull flat top.

-• On the other hand, in converging boundaries the intense thrust faulting and tight folding give rise to a very rugged topography of sharp peaks and associated entrenched valleys, as for example the Alps (fig. 46).
+On the other hand, along converging boundaries, extreme compressional forces will cause the development of thrust faulting, intense folding, as well as extremely high temperatures giving rise to a very rugged topography with sharp peaks and associated entrenched valleys, as for example the Alps (fig. 46).

 7.2 Faulting

-Of the other simple faults, I only have two photos of rather small, but quite explanatory reverse examples.
-In figure 128, the proof that it is a reverse fault is that there is a duplication of the dyke within the dyke/fault vertical projection.
-In other words, the block on the right was pushed up.
-So, that is the upthrow side.
+Relative to Converging Boundaries, I show two photos of rather small, but quite explanatory reverse faults.
+In figure 128, the proof that it is a reverse fault is that there is a duplication of the dyke, within the dyke/fault vertical projection.
+In other words, the block on the right was pushed up, being therefore, the upthrow side.

 Figure 128 – Reverse fault/dike (Boula, India).